There are 3 possible stopping positions at STOP Signs.

 So the three stopping positions at a STOP signed intersection:

-2) before the crosswalk lines if there's no crosswalk lines, before the sidewalk;
+2) before the crosswalk lines; if there’s no crosswalk lines, before the sidewalk;

 3) and finally before where the two roads meet.

-If you can't see when you stop at the correct stopping position at the STOP signed intersection come to a complete stop at the correct stopping position and than treat it as YIELD.
+If you can’t see when you stop at the correct stopping position at the STOP signed intersection come to a complete stop at the correct stopping position and than treat it as YIELD.
+Move forward into you until you can see and than proceed with the way is clear.